snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 }
 ```

-In case you want to subscribe a third user, you will need to provide another field `recipient` with the email of the user you want to subscribe.
+If you want to subscribe a different user you will need to populate an additional field, `recipient`, with that user's email address.

 When a subscription is created, it will send a confirmation email to the recipient (default user or third user).
 When the user clicks the "Confirm button" of the email, it will call the: